cf-toolsuite/cf-butler/README.md

 ```
 DELETE /policies
 ```
 > Delete all established policies.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 ```
 GET /policies/application/{id}